ebeRcca/python-assignments/README.md

 ### Encapsulation
 Encapsulation applies only to Part B.
 Part B stores requisition details inside the object and updates them only through methods.
-The program does not directly modify attributes such as status or total; each method manages its own part of the data.
+The program does not directly modify attributes such as `status` or `total`; each method manages its own part of the data.

 ### KISS (Keep It Simple)
 Both parts use straightforward logic and clear naming.